Nerdpie/bitburner-scripts/README.md

 This repository holds my scripts for the open-source hacking game, Bitburner.

+> [!WARNING]
+> As with any scripts, ensure you know what they are doing, or otherwise trust the source completely!

+> [!IMPORTANT]
+> View these scripts at your own discretion; they make use of end-game mechanics and exploits.

 ## Usage

 While it is encouraged to try your own scripts, if you want to use mine verbatim, follow these steps.

-!!
-As with any scripts, ensure you know what they are doing, or otherwise trust the source completely! !!

 1. Ensure that you have a new enough version of [Node.js](https://nodejs.org) installed; the template recommends at least v20.
 2. Clone this repository; how to do so depends upon your environment